Update on our Functional Skills offer

 - NCFE’s approach to awarding for 2020-21 – see the document linked on the right

 - Teacher Assessed Grade (TAG) approach for Functional Skills – information linked on the right and below

 - availability of online assessment for Functional Skills qualifications

 - remote invigilation

-- legacy and reform Functional Skills paper based assessments
+- legacy and reformed Functional Skills paper based assessments

 - paper modifications for paper-based Functional Skills

 - extension of exam support service for Functional Skills.

 - Functional Skills requirements for Level 2 apprentices